Fox682/PyCPU/Usage Tips.md

 - The Troubleshooting section is below if you need it.

 ## Instruction Rundown
-- Quick and dirty rundown of instructions
+- Quick and dirty rundown of instructions (from the source)

 ```
 #Regs (10)